-Summer is approaching, and swimming pools are opening up.
+Summer is almost here and swimming pools are opening up.
 Swimming is a great way to have fun and keep fit, but the chlorine in pool water can dry out your hair, making it more prone to breakage and split ends.
 It can also wreak havoc on colors and perms.
 Here are some tips to help you prevent hair damage due to chlorine this summer and beyond.

 - Try to avoid swimming for at least a week after coloring, perming or relaxing your hair.
 This will help to prevent any chemical reactions that could cause texture or color damage to your hair.